shopinvader/documentation/data/doc_pages/en/cart.md

 ### Lines

 This attribute is a collection of cart lines.
-Line object have to nested attributes :
+Line object have two nested attributes :

 | Name | Type | Description |
 |--------|--------|-------------|